Updated 16/06/2025

 Daisies-in-meadow

-Make sure the soil remains moist and warm while they’re germinating.
+The soil needs to remain moist and warm to enable seed germination.
 The key thing is to make sure they don’t dry out.
 A single blisteringly hot weekend will stop them in their tracks.
 And watch out for weeds coming back too.

 Maintenance

 Deadhead the flowers as they grow to prolong flowering.
-Leave the plants to self-seed at the end of the growing season – they should come back up next year.
+Leave the plants to self-seed at the end of the growing season – they will hopefully reappear next year but bear in mind some plants, such as ox-eye daisies, are better able to cope with plant competition than say cornflowers and so you may see far more ox-eye daisies re-appear than other wild flowers.

 Clear away the old plants in spring to let the new ones get light.
 Again, keep on top of weeds to stop them taking over.